Key Takeaways

 Corporate representatives can be required to testify about company policies, training, and practices.
 This is often where the most damaging admissions occur—when company officials must explain under oath why certain practices exist and whether they knew those practices harmed policyholders.

-Oklahoma Punitive Damages: No Cap
+Oklahoma Punitive Damages: Statutory Categories

 What Juries Consider in Awarding Punitive Damages